-Please note that this pertains to South African Labour Relations and Brest Practice requirements.
+Please note that this pertains to South African Labour Relations, the Basic Conditions of Employment Act and Best Practice requirements.

 There are often times that you will end up at the CCMA no matter how closely you follow the rules.
 Now I know that that sounds a bit harsh, but following the rules doesn’t mean that you will not end up at the CCMA, but what it does mean is that if you do end up at the CCMA, there is less chance of you losing your case.